 Centro Hispano of Dane County has received $50,000 for "Community Health Workers: Working to Increase Knowledge on Mental Health and Nutrition for Post-partum Latina Moms During Home Visits."

 The project will develop a community-based wellness educational program to train community health workers to reduce the observed and documented health disparities affecting Latina postpartum women through a home visiting program.
 The project will focus on maternal well-being, depression, peer support, breastfeeding and infant/child nutrition.
-In addition, the comm will also be trained in the skills needed to achieve sustainable employment beyond the grant program.
+In addition, the community health workers will also be trained in the skills needed to achieve sustainable employment beyond the grant program.

 Addressing adverse childhood health experiences